Families and unfoldings of singular holomorphic Lie Algebroids: Abstract

 \section{Abstract}

 In this paper, we investigate families of singular holomorphic Lie algebroids on complex analytic spaces.
-We introduce and study a special type of deformation called by unfoldings of Lie algebroids which generalizes the theory due to Suwa for singular holomorphic foliations.
-We show that there is a one to one correspondence between transversal unfoldings and holomorphic flat connections on a natural Lie algebroid on the bases.
+We introduce and study a special type of deformation called \emph{unfoldings of Lie algebroids}, which generalizes the theory of singular holomorphic foliations developed by T. Suwa.
+We show that a one to one correspondence between transversal unfoldings and holomorphic flat connections on a natural Lie algebroid on the bases exists.